-Melania Trump Influenced Slovenian Ambassador Pick, Report Says
+Melania Trump "Personally" Influenced This Ambassador's Appointment, Report Says

 In the nearly eight months her husband has been president, First Lady Melania Trump has been... quiet.
 She has reportedly hired only 10 staffers and has yet to start working on a personal cause, as is tradition for first ladies.
 But according to a New York Magazine report, it seems that she is doing something with her time in the White House: Trump was "personally involved" in selecting the ambassador to Slovenia -- her home country.